damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 4. Troubleshooting section
    - Instructions on how to solve problems
    - Reporting problems and issues on the forums and chat
+5. Environmental management
+   - Protection against the hot or cold weather conditions
+   - Determining the acceptable temperature range
-5. Repair information (refer to maintenance)
+6. Repair information (refer to maintenance)

 How to visualize the process of user guide ?
 1. Images